gvwilson/thirdbit/fiction/iffy/index.md

 She just wanted to see Aunt Naggie and Honesty again and flip through her picture book and go to sleep on her own mattress.

+<span id="2024-03-23-b"></span>

 Her eyelids were just starting to lose their battle with gravity when an alarm began to bleat.
+Iñacio was on his feet and in his jacket before she finished sitting up.
+"Somethin's comin'," he said,
+frowning at the app in his hand.
+"Del that—there's a whole bunch o' somethin's coming."

+"More o' those crab bots?"
+Iffy asked,
+struggling to lace her boots
+with fingers that felt like they were made of tofu.

+The Ecologist didn't answer.
+"Iñacio?"
+she asked,
+then jumped as he swore explosively.

+"It's the Marines.
+Couple o' dozen at least,
+headin' straight for us."
+He swore again.
+"Th' herd's gonna try t' slow 'em down, but we gotta go."

+"Go where?"
+Iffy asked,
+pulling on her coat.

+Iñacio locked eyes with her.
+"Anywhere but here.
+They ain't never come into th' valley before, but—Iffy, this is sacred ground.
+You unnerstand?
+I gotta choose between this place an' you—"

+Iffy held his gaze.
+"You do what you gotta do,"
+she said,
+hoping she sounded braver than she felt.
+"We can sort out th' compost 'n' all that some other time."

+Two minutes later she was on a bicycle pedalling hard and breathing harder.
+Aunt Naggie had insisted she learn how to ride, "Just in case."
+She was pretty sure her foster mother's "in case" hadn't included this situation, but there was no time to think about that, no time to think about whether Iñacio had a plan because even downhill on the world's best highway there was no way they could move as fast as the Marines.

+Up, down, up again—the forest disappeared behind them as the track climbed the valley's eastern wall.
+There was no sign of pursuit,
+just her breathing and the burning in her legs and a heart-stopping moment of panic each time the bike hit a pothole or a particularly large rock and nearly but never actually sent her tumbling onto gravel that looked a lot sharper from the seak of the bike than it had when she was walking on it.

+Iñacio skidded to a stop as they reached the top of a ridge and swung around to look back into the valley.
+Iffy stopped beside him,
+lungs heaving.
+"Wha— wha's happenin'?"
+she gasped as he pulled his app out of his coat.

+He stared at it, stricken.
+"They're killin' 'em.
+Affin' griefers, they're killin' the herd!"

+Iffy craned her neck.
+Images tumbled past each other on the app.
+A musk ox on its side,
+eyes open and lifeless.
+Another charging a Marine,
+only to have its target step aside at the last moment and snap a kick that broke the ox's leg.

+The app flashed.
+The images froze for a moment, then disappeared.
+"Mother Yanina, Mother Pao, forgive our crimes and arrogance," Iñacio whispered.

+And then Iffy heard it,
+the thrumming roar of a hovercraft moving fast over rough ground.
+There!
+East of them,
+blurred but visible as its camouflage struggled and failed to match the ground beneath it.
+"Who th' hell is that?"
+Iñacio demanded as he unslung his rifle.

+Iffy stared at him.
+"How th' hell would I know?"

 </section>